alex-schaaf/savewally/README.md

 Geoscience Hackathon in Aberdeen (16-18/11/2018)
 #
 We used a dataset of around 3000 geolocated seals from a Scottish island to train a Linear Support Vector classifier (sklearn.svm.LinearSVC).
+The quickly trained classifier can then be used to convolve across a given images and highlight the location of seals:

 ![](test_image_comp.jpg)